Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Introduction

-As we all know, when human compares two objects, especially two very similar objects such as two persons, they usually attend to the difference of the objects to distinguish whether they belong to the same instance.
+As we all know, when humans compare two input images, the observation of one input is guided by that of the other, i.e. finding the differences and putting more attention on them for better distinguishing of the two input person images.
 However, a common feature space spanned by 1D-shaped feature vectors does not contain the spatial structures anymore.
 In this paper, motivated by the fact stated above, we propose a dual path cross modality feature learning framework which consists of a Dual-path Spatial-structure-preserving Common Space Network (DSCSN) and a Contrastive Correlation Network (CCN).
 For the DSCSN, the modality specific feature space and the common feature space are devised to be 3D-shaped tensor spaces which can still preserve the spatial structures as supported by convolution feature maps.
-Furthermore, benefitting from the spatial-structure-preserving common feature space, the CCN is incorporated to make the final feature representations attend to the difference of the input RGB-IR person image pairs.
+Furthermore, benefiting from the spatial-structure-preserving common feature space, the CCN is incorporated to make the final feature representations attend to the difference of the input RGB-IR person image pairs.
 Specifically, the kernels of CCN are generated by a parameter-free kernel generator module.
 Firstly, personalized kernels of each input person are sampled from the common feature representations.
 Then the difference of the personalized kernels is exploited to serve as the contrastive correlation kernels, which are expected to attend to the difference between the input person pairs.
 As can be seen from Figure~\ref{fig:arch}, the proposed method can be viewed as a pipeline that the input RGB (Infrared) image can obtain dynamic feature representations that depend on which Infrared (RGB) image it is compared with~\cite{han2018face}.
 During inference, the similarities between two input images can be calculated based on a full mode or a simplified mode.
 Extensive experiments are conducted on two public available RGB-IR ReID dataset, SYSU-MM01~\cite{wu2017rgb} and RegDB~\cite{nguyen2017person} and our proposed method achieves state-of-the-art performances for both the full and simplified evaluation modes.